mjhydri/BeatNet/README.md

 -------------
 Raw audio waveform object or directory.

-* By using audio directory as system input, the system automatically resamples the audio file to 22050 Hz.
-However, in case of using audio object as input, make sure that the audio sample rate is equal to 22050 Hz.
+* By using audio directory as the system input, the system automatically resamples the audio file to 22050 Hz.
+However, in case of using audio object as the input, make sure that the audio sample rate is equal to 22050 Hz.

 System Output:
 --------------